Shadowgit98/StickyNotes/README.md

 - cd sticky-note-app
 - Install Dependencies

-Features
+## Features
 - Drag and Drop notes anywhere on screen
 - Save note data, position and color in database
 - Change note color at anytime
 - Autogrow note size as data is input
 - Autosave notes as you add data.

-bash
+## bash

-npm install Set Up Appwrite and configure its URI from .env.sample to .env
+- npm install Set Up Appwrite and configure its URI from .env.sample to .env

-Ensure you have an Appwrite instance running.
-Configure your Appwrite project and update the .env file with your Appwrite credentials.
-Run the Application
+- Ensure you have an Appwrite instance running.
+- Configure your Appwrite project and update the .env file with your Appwrite credentials.

-bash
+- Run the Application

 npm start Technologies Used Frontend: HTML, CSS, JavaScript, React JS with vite
 Backend: Appwrite Other Tools: npm, Webpack, etc.